dwreakz/access/README.md

 # RFID Access Control System

 This is an RFID-based access control system designed for Raspberry Pi that allows you to manage multiple doors using RFID tags for authentication.

 ## Features

 - Control multiple doors with RFID authentication
 - User-friendly GUI interface with status display
 - Enrollment mode for adding/removing RFID tags
-- Command-line options for quick administration
+- Command-line options for quick deployment
 - Configuration stored in JSON format

 ## System Components